hackclub/hackclub/case_studies/cherry_hill_high_school_east/2015-09-05_first_meeting/recap.md

   they got back on track.
 Lesson learned: approach people who aren't following the workshop, chances are they're having difficulties and are too shy to ask for help.
-- **Loosing work**: ugh, circuit triped.
-JSFiddle might be better at this than JSBin.. or do the Github account setup for JSBin first so work is saved.
+- **Losing work**: ugh, circuit tripped.
+JSFiddle might be better at this than JS Bin.. or do the GitHub account setup for JS Bin first so work is saved.